DanielADennis/Automatic_Chess/README.md

 Test 3: Input movement (From->To)

 We next ensured that after inputting two coordinates  it would be able to move a piece from the first coordinate to the second coordinate.
 In the process we especially did not want the magnet to drag pieces on its way to the first coordinate.
 So we had the controller disable the magnet, move the magnet to the first coordinate, turn on the magnet, and finally move the piece to the second coordinate.
 It passed this test as well.

-# Figures

-Figure 1: UML of the program

-Figure 2: System Schematic

 # Results